htmldbjs/htmldbjs/docs/methods/resetForm.md

 ### `HTMLDB.resetForm`

-This method adds zeros at the beginning of a given `text` to construct a string with the length of `digitCount`.
+This method resets the given `form`.

 #### Description